 Mary and John are subscribed to an operator service that allows them to use ProSe;

-The social application used by Mary and John is enabled by the operator to benefit from ProSe.Use Case
+The social application used by Mary and John is enabled by the operator to benefit from ProSe.

+5.1.1.3 Service Flow

 As John moves towards Mary, the user experience characteristics are such that, without any further user interaction with the device:

+Mary’s UE detects (for example using direct radio signals or via the operator’s network) that it is in proximity of John’s UE;

+John’s UE detects that it is in proximity of Mary’s UE.

-Mary is notified that John is in her proximity;
+Mary’s social networking application learns that John is in or out of her proximity

-John is notified that Mary is in his proximity.
+John’s social networking application learns that Mary is in or out of her proximity

+As the social network application of Mary detects that John is in her proximity, Mary decides to transfer data to John via the social networking application.

+ProSe discovery is achievable without any location information.

+5.1.1.4 Post-Conditions

+None

 5.1.1.1 Requirements